 Additional Mortgage Loans.
 A mortgage loan in the pool may be secured by a mortgaged property that already secures another mortgage loan, or an additional mortgage loan secured by the mortgaged property may be made in the future.
-The mortgage loan documents for each mortgage loan in the pool provide that all mortgage loans secured by a mortgaged property are cross-defaulted with each other.
+The mortgage loan documents for each mortgage loan in the pool provide that all mortgage loan secured by a mortgaged property are cross-defaulted with each other.
 As a result, a default under an existing or future mortgage loan secured by the mortgaged property securing the mortgage loan in the pool will trigger a default under the mortgage loan.
-See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans" for additional information.
+See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Supplemental Mortgage Loans" for additional information.